shpml/fundamentals/02_chapter/07_cheatsheet.md

 * An information sharing model built on top of a global system of interconnected computer networks called the internet.

 #### Websites
-* Collections of files, accessible through the world wide web.
+* Collections of files accessible through the world wide web.

 #### Clients
 * Personal devices such as computers, phones, and tablets that are used to access the web.